 - Whether the resources are sufficient to implement planned activities and achieve results?
-(Part D, D.2) - Budget allocations among partners are proportionate.
+(Part D, D.2) - Budget allocations among partners are proportionate and reflect their involvement according to roles.
 (Part D, D.2) - The partner budgets reflect real partners' involvement (are balanced and realistic).
 (Part D, D.2) - The financial allocation per budget line is in line with the work plan.
 (Part D) - The distribution of the budget per period is in line with the work plan.
 (Part D) - Cost efficiency: justifications of costs, sufficient detailness.
 (Part D)